-Animal bites can be some of the most serious injuries we see at Dermer Appel Ruder.
-Together, our Gwinnett County animal bite lawyers have more than 80 years of experience working directly with the insurance industry.
+Animal bites can be some of the most serious injuries we see at Dermer Appel Ruder, even leading to permanent injury & death.
+Together, our animal bite lawyers have more than 80 years of experience working directly with the insurance industry.
 We’ve represented an enormous range of personal injury clients in our years in the business.
 Dog bites and animal attacks can leave catastrophic psychological and emotional damage.
-Luckily, we have the power and prowess to achieve excellent results even in the most complex cases.
+Luckily, we have the power and prowess to achieve excellent results even in the most complex cases within the Gwinnett, DeKalb and Fulton Georgia Counties, just to name a few.

-Hundreds of people in the state suffered wounds that required emergency medical care from animal attacks.
+Hundreds of people in Georgia suffer wounds that required serious emergency medical care from animal attacks.
 Dogs aren’t the only perpetrators – cats, rodents, and other pets can also cause bite injuries.
 It is generally up to the pet owner to reasonably prevent attacks.
 In Georgia, a dog owner will be liable for bite damages if the owner knew or should have known about the animal’s propensity for violence.

 Also called the “one-bite rule,” Georgia’s law holds that the owner is responsible if he/she negligently failed to prevent an attack after having reason to suspect violent propensities.
 For example, if the dog had previously bitten someone, attacked a domestic animal, chased someone, or jumped on someone, the owner must then take steps to prevent such an issue from occurring again.
 Otherwise, he or she will be liable for damages.